What Is A Traditional IRA And How Does It Work?

 - You file married filing jointly and your MAGI is $104,000 or less.

-Additionally, if you’re married and file jointly and your spouse has a workplace retirement plan, the income limits are different.
+Additionally, if you’re filing jointly because you’re married and your spouse has a workplace retirement plan, the income limits are different.
 You’re allowed a full deduction if your MAGI is $196,000 or less.

 Pros Of Using A Traditional IRA

-- No income limits to open or contribute.
+- There are no income limits to open or contribute.
 It doesn’t matter if you make $20,000 per year or $300,000.
 Anyone is allowed to open and contribute to a traditional IRA.

-- Tax-deferred growth.
+- There is tax-deferred growth.
 Any gains you make are not realized and taxed until they are withdrawn during retirement.

 - Pay for college expenses.
 You can use your traditional IRA account, without penalty, to pay for higher education for yourself or any dependents.
 There is no limit to the amount you can use.
 Just keep in mind that you’ll pay taxes on whatever you withdraw.